ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 content-type: tutorial
 # services is a comma-separated list of doc repo names as taken from https://github.ibm.com/cloud-docs/
-services: vpc, openshift
+services: vpc, virtual-servers
 account-plan: paid
 completion-time: 1h
 # use-case is a comma-separated list or yaml bullet format.
 Select one or more use cases that represent your architecture from the Digital Taxonomy [use case](https://github.ibm.com/digital/taxonomy/blob/main/subsets/use_cases/use_cases_flat_list.csv) list.
 Use the value in the code column.
 The list available under [Topics](https://github.ibm.com/digital/taxonomy/blob/main/topics/topics_flat_list.csv) can also be used, but don't go too crazy.
-use-case: usecase1, usecase2
+use-case: Cybersecurity, VirtualPrivateCloud, VirtualMachines
 ---

 {{site.data.keyword.attribute-definition-list}}